Gabby Chaves: American open-wheel racing

 In 2012, Chaves return to the United States and signed with JDC MotorSports to race in the Star Mazda Championship.
 Chaves finished second in points with wins at the final two races of the season at Mazda Raceway Laguna Seca and Road Atlanta.
 The driver climbed to the Indy Lights in 2013, having signed for Schmidt Peterson Motorsports.
 He was runner-up with one win and ten podiums, and was part of the closest finish in the history of the Indianapolis Motor Speedway (when Peter Dempsey grabbed the Freedom 100 victory as part of a four-wide photo finish.
 Dempsey finished ahead of Chaves by a mere 0.0026 seconds).

-He signed on with Belardi Auto Racing for the 2014 Indy Lights season and won the championship, capturing four wins (including the Freedom 100) and 11 podiums in 14 races.
+He signed on with Belardi Auto Racing for the 2014 Indy Lights season and won the championship, capturing four wins (including the Freedom 100) and eleven podiums in fourteen races.

 Chaves signed with Bryan Herta Autosport to race full-time at the IndyCar Series in 2015.
 Chaves led 31 laps at Pocono Raceway and had assumed the lead after leader and fellow rookie Sage Karam crashed, fatally injuring Justin Wilson in the process.
 Chaves led when the race was restarted with six laps to go but was passed for the lead.
 He was still on pace for his first podium finish when his engine let go with three laps remaining, bringing out a caution flag and effectively ending the race.
 The race was both Chaves' first laps led and only DNF of the season.
 Chaves captured the Rookie of the Year title by 78 points over Stefano Coletti.
 However, due to a sponsor default, the team was unable to retain him for the next season.
 The team would confirm former Caterham and Manor Racing driver Alexander Rossi to drive the No. 98 for the season.

-The Colombian drove part-time for Dale Coyne Racing in the 2016 season, with a best result of 12th at Detroit race 1.
+The Colombian drove part-time for Dale Coyne Racing in the 2016 season, with a best result of twelfth at Detroit race 1.
 In 2017, Chaves joined Harding Racing for the Indianapolis 500, Texas and Pocono races.

 Chaves was appointed as driver coach for the USF Juniors, an entry-level series for the Road to Indy, ahead of the inaugural season in 2022.

 Sports car racing

 Chaves joined the DeltaWing entry at the four endurance races of the United SportsCar Championship in 2014.
-He led 15 laps of the 10-hour finale at Road Atlanta, the Petit Le Mans, helping the team to a season-high fourth-place finish.
+He led fifteen laps of the 10-hour finale at Road Atlanta, the Petit Le Mans, helping the team to a season-high fourth-place finish.

 In 2020, Chaves joined Bryan Herta Autosport for a full season drive in the Michelin Pilot Challenge as a co-driver with Ryan Norman.